-The Family Policy Institute of WA (FPIW) believes that religious observance and faith in God have an overwhelmingly positive impact on society.
-Just as marriage has a foundational effect on the flourishing of family life, religious observance has a similar effect on community and national life.
-The fostering of religious observance within a framework of religious freedom is a hallmark of our culture as shaped by our Founding Fathers.
-In the United States, the Judeo-Christian worldview has provided a sound basis for the flourishing of our national culture and our political system.
-The FPIW, in the tradition of our Founding Fathers, works to encourage the free worship of God as a great good for individuals, couples, families, communities and the nation.
+Just as marriage between one man and one woman has a foundational effect on the flourishing of family life, religious observance has a similar effect on marriages, family, community and individual life.
+The fostering of religious observance within a framework of religious freedom is a hallmark of our culture as shaped by our national Founding Fathers*, as well as our Washington State Founders**.